Pandemic Preparedness

 Epidemic outbreaks can cause enormous health, economic, and political disruption.
 Ideally, we would prevent such crises by learning from past outbreaks and translating those lessons into stronger policies and institutions.
 This is especially important in China, as the country is considered a hotspot for zoonotic diseases due to its large and dense population, and close interactions between people, birds, and pigs.

-I first started to work on this topic during my time as visiting scholar at East Asian Legal Studies at Harvard Law School in 2017, which coincided with a US CDC travel warning to China due to H7N9 avian influenza.
+I first started to work on this topic as visiting scholar at East Asian Legal Studies at Harvard Law School in 2017, which coincided with a US CDC travel warning to China due to H7N9 avian influenza.
 See my blog post for the Harvard Fairbank Center for Chinese Studies here.

-In follow-up studies, I have analyzed China’s Infectious Diseases Prevention and Treatment Law, which has led to several publications.
+I have analyzed China’s Infectious Diseases Prevention and Treatment Law, which has led to several publications.
 This book chapter shows how the 2002-2003 SARS outbreak contributed to the law’s 2004 revision.
 This article shows how post-SARS policy reform was framed by policymakers in China.
 More recently, I wrote a comment article about the 2025 revision of this law following the COVID-19 pandemic, see here and below.

 My research on pandemic preparedness has been supported by a China-U.S. Scholars Program Travel Grant generously provided by Carnegie Corporation of New York, Harvard-Yenching Institute, Henry Luce Foundation and Rockefeller Brothers Fund.